|Last Quarterly Update:||2/20/2017|

+Last Quarterly Update:||2/20/2017|

   |Business Challenges||Financial Information||Glossary & Acronyms|

   Annual global glass and glass product exports are valued at about $75 billion in annual revenue.
 Top exporters include Belgium, China, France, Germany, Japan, and the US.

-The US glass and glass product manufacturing industry includes about 1,500 companies with combined annual revenue of $22 billion and is expected to see moderate growth over the next two years.
+  The US glass and glass product manufacturing industry includes about 1,500 companies with combined annual revenue of $22 billion.
 Key growth drivers include rising demand in the developing world for flat glass, and increasing demand for energy-efficient glass in mature markets.

   Most companies in the industry manufacture products from bulk glass bought from a handful of primary glass manufacturers.
 Production of optical fiber from glass is included in the industry; use of that fiber to produce fiber optic cable is not.

   Demand comes mainly from the construction, auto, bottling, and container industries.
 The profitability of individual companies depends on low-cost operations, because most products are commodities that are bought based on price.
 Large manufacturers have large efficiencies of scale in operations, which is why the industry is so concentrated.
 Small manufacturers can compete effectively by producing specialty products or serving a local market.
-The industry is highly concentrated: the 50 largest companies account ...
+The US industry is highly concentrated: the 50 largest companies account for more ...

   Would you or your company benefit from having unlimited access to First Research's industry intelligence tools?Learn More About Subscription Options